-Transmission System Guideline ⊘ Xcel Energy [∞] Xcel Energy Operating Companies Interconnection Guidelines For Transmission Interconnected Producer-Owned Generation 20 MW or less Version: 6.0 File Name: XEL-POL-TransmissionInte erconnectionGuidelineLess20MW.doc Page 7 of 71
+Transmission System Guidelines 🕗 Xcel Energy Xcel Energy Operating Companies Interconnection Guidelines for Transmission Interconnected Producer-Owned Generation 20 MW or less Version: 10.0 File Name: XEL-POL-TransmissionInterconne ectionGuidelineLess20MW.doc Page 7 of 85

 These Guidelines should thus be considered a "User's Guide" to the interconnection process for generators and Xcel Energy employees under the Final Rules.
 To the extent possible, the Guidelines provide a universal set of requirements for all Xcel Energy Operating Company transmission systems.
 However, there are some technical requirements specific to a state, Xcel Energy operating company or North American Electric Reliability Corporation (NERC) Regional Region, as allowed by the Final Rules.
 The specific requirements are discussed in more detail below, where applicable.
 Each such requirement is labeled with the Operating Company, RTO, or Reliability Region to which it applies.